This model encodes retail items to embedding vectors and predicts their labels based on the embedding vectors in the reference space.

 Real Data | 129,012 | 48,140 | 58,699 |

-The real training images were cropped from Retail Item Detection datasets with ground-truth bounding-boxes and categories by human labellers.
+The real training images were cropped from Retail Object Detection datasets with ground-truth bounding-boxes and categories by human labellers.
 To run inference on your own datasets, you may follow the guidelines below.

-Therefore, to achieve the highest accuracy for retail item recognition, the reference data needs to be as close to the inference data as possible, regarding the background, occlusion, object orientations, etc.
+Therefore, to achieve the highest accuracy for retail object recognition, the reference data needs to be as close to the inference data as possible, regarding the background, occlusion, object orientations, etc.

-For instance, if you decide that you only want to infer the retail items with the front face, then you can collect the front side of the retail items only as reference data.
-On the other hand, if you want the Retail Item Embedding model to recognize the items with whatever angles presented, then more orientations of the retail items need to be collected in the reference dataset.
+For instance, if you decide that you only want to infer the retail objects with the front face, then you can collect the front side of the retail objects only as reference data.
+On the other hand, if you want the Retail Object Recognition model to recognize the objects with whatever angles presented, then more orientations of the retail objects need to be collected in the reference dataset.

 Generally 20-30 images/class for reference data is of the highest efficiency.
 However, it would be definitely better to collect more reference examples, say 100 images/class.